ssainiProjects/CCFraud/README.md

 - **TensorFlow/Keras** for neural networks
 - **pandas**, **numpy**, **matplotlib**, and **seaborn** for data manipulation and visualization

+Project is now at the code finalization and final report stage.
 All code can be found in 2 files:
 'Kaggle CCFraud Code Submission.html' AND
 'paysim fraud code submission.html'